 Existing families wishing to change schools

-Currently enrolled families wishing to change schools will have an opportunity to apply to a different school.
-Families wishing to change schools will need to complete a School Transfer Form and will be asked to select your top three school choices.
+Families wishing to transfer their already enrolled child(ren) to a different Laveen will need to complete a transfer request.
 Enrollment at a different school is subject to space availability.
 Transfer requests must be turned in to the office of your first choice school.
-Placement decisions will be made by May.

 Changing schools within the school year is generally discouraged.
 Exceptions may be made on a case-by-case basis and at the sole discretion of the district when determined to be in the best interest of the student.

 Families new to the Laveen School District, that will be enrolling their children for the upcoming school year, will be asked to complete a registration packet.
 Placement decisions will be made during the spring for the upcoming school year.
 Families who live outside the Laveen School District boundaries will be required to submit an Open Enrollment Form as well.
 New registrations are accepted on a first-come, first-served basis.

 Per Policy JFB, placement is based on the following priorities:

 - District resident students, including those issued certificates of educational convenience and those required to be admitted by statute.

 - Students returning to the same school from the prior year.

 - Students who are children of district employees